 If you are short on time here’s a quick answer: Nanbu Tekki is ironware produced in the Iwate Prefecture of Japan.

 The history of Nanbu Tekki

 The name “Nanbu” or “Nambu” has its origin from a feudal clan called Nanbu-Han.
 This clan ruled the northeastern part of Honshu for over 700 years.
-And because the area had resources need to make ironware the area industry quickly established.
+The Nambu clan established the cast iron industry in the region, and since the area had easy to access resources to make ironware, the industry quickly established.

-However Nanbu-Han leaders in the 17th century had bigger plans and wanted their controlled lands to grow economically and culturally.
-So they invited well respected artisans across Japan to help make and improve what would later be called Nanbu Tekki.
+However, Nanbu-Han leaders in the 17th century had bigger plans, and they wanted their lands to grow economically and culturally.
+So they invited well-respected artisans across Japan to help make and improve what would later be called Nanbu Tekki.

 In the 17th century, the rulers invited artisans from across Japan to design and make cast iron products in the region.

-The plan worked, and the ironware became a local speciality.
+The plan worked, and the ironware became a local specialty.
 And the ironware became treasured gifts among feudal lords and the ruling classes.
-The ironware was also very expensive with very few being able to afford such a luxury item.
+The ironware was also very expensive, with very few being able to afford such a luxury item.